Try a Little Tenderness: Three Dog Night version

-Three Dog Night released a version of the song, which peaked at number 29 on the US Billboard Top 100 in 1969, and number 19 in Canada.
+Rock band Three Dog Night released a version of the song, which peaked at number 29 on the US Billboard Top 100 in 1969, and number 19 in Canada.
 It borrows stylistically from Redding's interpretation of the song, including the coda that was added in Redding's version.

 Dr. Strangelove

 An instrumental version of the song is played during the opening credits of the 1964 film Dr. Strangelove over authentic footage of in-flight refueling of a U.S. Air Force B-52 bomber.
+In the Stage Adaptation, it is used as the opening to the show.